jross365/LMStudio-Client/README.md

 ---

+### 05/17/2024

+Today, I built the **Invoke-LMBlob** function, which isn't complete or polished but should take **✅** maybe 5-10 more minutes to make functional and error-sensitive.

+I also established that **.Net Framework 4.5** is the minimum I require for this code to work, due to the use of async methods in the C# code.

+Out of curiosity, I used ChatGPT to generate a non-obsolete version of the C# class I'm using for the asynchronous HTTP session.
+It works great in PS7, standalone, except that it crashed my console.
+When I run it standalone, it runs okay, but error handling seems to be broken. **❌ Shelving this for now,** let me get everything else working first.

+**Out-Gridview** has the curious feature of allowing a user to double-click an entry, which sends a value to a variable.
+This is **super** helpful for file management.

+I will use the **Out-Gridview** functionality to make it easy to:

+⬜️  Resume a previous conversation (using the History File)

+⬜️  Select a System Prompt (from a statically defined list of system prompts, exported from LM Studio).

+I'm also not happy with my **Get-LMGreeting** prompt generator.
+Functionally, it's perfect; but ⬜️  I need better prompts and questions.

+⬜️ Also need to go through my functions list and add/strike things off of the list.

+---

 ### 05/16/2024

 I spent a great deal of time last night implementing parameter validation.
 This is not yet complete.